Below you will find the Frequently Asked Questions (FAQs) about CheMento, the mentoring program of the GDCh.

-Mentoring is a tried and tested instrument for promoting young talent and developing personnel in companies, universities and other organizations.
-The term mentoring describes the personal relationship between an experienced personality (mentor: in) and a less experienced person (mentee) to support personal and professional development.
-CheMento is designed as a one-to-one mentoring, ie a: e mentor: in looks after a: n mentee.
+Mentoring is a tried and tested tool for promoting young talent and staff development in companies, universities and other organizations.
+The term mentoring describes the personal relationship between an experienced person (mentor) and a less experienced person (mentee) to support personal and professional development.
+CheMento is designed as one-to-one mentoring, ie a mentor looks after a mentee.

-As a mentor: in is understood to be a (professionally) experienced person who offers help with questions relating to personal and professional development.
-CheMento are chemists with professional experience (at least 3 to 5 years in the profession) who work in business, science or administration.
-The conditions of participation can be found on the ?Information for mentors? pages (see also ?
-Who can participate? ?).
+A mentor is a person with (professional) experience who offers assistance with questions of personal and professional development.
+CheMento are experienced chemists (at least 3 to 5 years in the profession) who work in business, science or administration.
+You can find the conditions of participation on the "Information for Mentors" pages (see also " Who can participate? ").

 A mentee is a person with little (professional) experience who receives support in their personal and professional development.
-CheMento are students and doctoral candidates who are about to start their careers as well as young graduates from all areas of chemistry.
-The conditions of participation can be found on the ?Information for mentees? pages (see also ?
-Who can participate? ?).
+CheMento is for students and doctoral candidates who are about to start their careers, as well as young graduates from all areas of chemistry.
+You can find the conditions of participation on the "Information for Mentees" page (see also " Who can participate? ").

 A mentoring cooperation can be limited in time or last for many years.
 CheMento is designed to last for one year.

-A tandem is the composition of mentor: in and mentee based on a matching process.
+A tandem is the combination of mentor and mentee according to a matching process.
 CheMento is carried out with a maximum of 30 tandems.

-Important criteria for the selection process are technical and professional orientation, personal development and the spatial distance between the places of residence.
+Important criteria for the selection process are professional and professional orientation, personal development and the physical distance between the places of residence.
 Personal interests and experiences of the mentees and mentors also play an important role.

-The aim of the matching is to assign suitable mentors to all mentees selected for the program.
-This means that the right tandem partners for the mentees are selected from a pool of potential mentors.
-Therefore, not all persons registered as mentors can be assigned a mentee.
+The aim of the matching is to allocate suitable mentors to all mentees selected for the program.
+This means that the tandem partners who are suitable for the mentees are selected from a pool of potential mentors.
+It is therefore not possible to allocate a mentee to every person registered as a mentor.

 Yes, that is possible.
-In the registration form, mentees should, among other things, respond to their expectations and wishes of the mentor.
-However, you cannot specify a: n wish mentor.
+In the registration form, mentees should, among other things, address their expectations and wishes of their mentor.
+However, you cannot specify a preferred mentor.

-The registration deadline (mentors) and application deadline (mentees) was October 15, 2021.
-Since the supporting program includes three joint events for the participants, CheMento is designed with a common start for all participants.
-Continuous entry into the program is therefore not possible.
+The registration deadline (mentors) or application deadline (mentees) is October 15, 2023.
+Since the supporting program includes three joint events for the participants, CheMento is designed with a joint start for all participants.
+A continuous entry into the program is therefore not possible.

 Applications for mentees will be possible again from autumn 2023.
 Mentors can register all year round.

-Your data will be treated confidentially and only for the implementation of the mentoring program.
+Your data will be treated confidentially and only for the processing of the mentoring program.
 Apart from the GDCh career service, no other GDCh employees have access to the data.

-Participants' contact details are provided to the respective tandem partner (mentee and mentor) at the end of the matching phase so that the mentee can contact them.
+Contact details of the participants will be provided to the respective tandem partner (mentee and mentor) at the end of the matching phase so that the mentee can contact them.

-The documents will be viewed and matched from mid-October to the end of November 2021.
-After that, the advisory board will make the official decision on whether applicants will participate.
+The documents will be viewed and matched from mid-October to the end of November 2023.
+After that, the Advisory Board will make the official decision on the participation of the applicants.
 All mentee applicants and mentors will be notified by the beginning of December.

-At first we unfortunately only have 30 tandem spaces.
+Unfortunately, we only have 30 tandem places at first.
 So not all applicants can take part.

-Based on the wishes and expectations of the mentee applicants, which are formulated in the registration form, we try to find a: n suitable: n mentor: in.
+Based on the wishes and expectations of the mentee applications, which are formulated in the registration form, we try to find a suitable mentor.
 Unfortunately, this does not always work.
-This means that not every mentee candidate has a suitable: r mentor.
+This means that there is not a suitable mentor for every mentee candidate.

-Based on the wishes and expectations of the mentee applicants, which are formulated in the registration form, we try to find a suitable: n mentor for these mentees.
-This means that not everyone: m mentor: can also be assigned a mentee.
-Failure to take into account is therefore not an assessment of the qualification of a mentor.
+Based on the wishes and expectations formulated in the registration form of the mentee application, we try to find a suitable mentor for these mentees.
+This means that a mentee cannot be assigned to every mentor.
+Non-consideration is therefore not an assessment of the mentor's qualifications.

 No, participation in CheMento is free of charge.
-Travel costs and, if applicable, accommodation costs must be borne by all active participants (mentees and mentors) themselves.
+All active participants (mentees and mentors) must bear travel expenses and, if applicable, accommodation expenses themselves.

 Even if the mentors work on a voluntary basis, there are costs for the program.
-These include e.g. B. Staff costs for the staff involved in organizing employees: Inside the office, the cost of materials (flyers, information for participants: etc. inside) and events (premises, catering).
+These include e.g. B. Personnel costs for the employees involved in the organization in the office, costs for materials (flyers, information for participants, etc.) and events (premises, catering).

-Travel costs can be kept low with carpooling, carpooling, long-distance buses and rail saver fares and even if personal contact is very important, some meetings can also be held via Skype.
-From our point of view, this means that mentees are not burdened excessively.
+Travel costs can be kept low with carpooling, ride-sharing agencies, long-distance buses and rail fares, and even if personal contact is very important, some meetings can also be held via Skype.
+In our view, this does not place an undue burden on mentees.